-San Diego County residents struggling to pay rent due to the coronavirus pandemic have more rental assistance available to them through three different programs, municipalities announced this week.
+San Diego County residents struggling to pay rent due to the coronavirus pandemic have more rental assistance available to them through three different programs, municipalities announced.

 The county of San Diego and the cities of Chula Vista and San Diego have extended or made available rental assistance programs, which together cover residents in all areas of the county who qualify.